Rome Santa Maria In Trastevere Ancient Church Exterior With Mosaics Frescoes And Statues

 Although its origins are still being investigated, this is likely the oldest continuously-used church in Rome.
 Fragments of a structure on the site date back to around 175 BCE.
 At some point, a residence was built over it which was later transformed into a bath-house.
 The Roman domus (home) was listed as one of the original tituli, leading to a legendary account of the owner, a senator named Pudens, and his virgin daughters Pudenziana and Prassede.
 Allegedly, the sisters washed the bodies of Christian martyrs and collected their blood in a well.

-Santa Prudenziana Ancient Church Basilica Fourth Century Exterior Facade Campanile Frescoes And Striped Stone Fence Posts
+Rome Santa Pudenziana Ancient Church Basilica Fourth Century Exterior Facade Campanile Frescoes And Striped Stone Fence Posts

 In the fourth century, the existing structure was transformed into a basilica dedicated to Pudenziana.
 Most of what remains is a mixture of renovations and restorations over the centuries, with a mosaic in the apse dating to roughly 390.